Theo-hp/Projekt-skit-med-personer/ReadMe.md

 	[2]run "Game.cs"

 How to play:
+	[1]Run "Game.cs"
-	Just follow the instructions given in game!
+	[2]Just follow the instructions given in game!
 And have fun ;)

 Why?:
 	Just a game to have fun with.
 	We are just beginners at C# so expect the unexpected.

+Editing:
+	You can just edit the files, so feel free.